imoore76/ldlm-docs/ldlm/uses.rst

 .. note::

-    The examples that follow use client libraries available :ref:`here<api:Native Clients>`.
+    The examples that follow use native client libraries available under the **Native Client** heading in this site's navigation.

 Failover
 ===============================